Double-dipping: Bad for chip eaters. Great for hockey fans.

 Canadian Tire Centre – March 14, 2017 (Senators 1, Lightning 2 OT. )Victor Hedman scores in OT to snap Senators six-game win streak.
 Kyle Turris and Bobby Ryan returned from injury for Sens.
 Lightning played without injured centers Tyler Johnson, Cedric Paquette and Vlad Namestnikov.
 Also, Ryan Callahan out for the season.
 Steven Stamkos nears return but misses game from long-term knee injury.
 Game played during a blizzard.)

-Consol Energy Center – Feb.
+Consol Energy Center (Now PPG Paints Arena) – Feb.
 20, 2016 (Penguins 2, Lightning 4.)
 Steven Stamkos scores 300th career goal.
 From ESPN: “At 26 years, 13 days old, Stamkos is the ninth-youngest player to score 300 goals, according to the Elias Sports Bureau.
 He’s the second-youngest active player to get there after Ovechkin, who was 25 years, 200 days old when he scored No. 300 on April 5, 2011.
 Stamkos also is the first player from the 2008 NHL Draft to reach the mark; he has 162 more goals than Edmonton Oilers forward Jordan Eberle, the next-closest player from his draft class.

-Lightning’s first regular season win in Consol Energy Center.)
+(Lightning’s first regular season win in Consol Energy Center.)

 Nationwide Arena – Jan.
 2, 2016 (Blue Jackets 5, Capitals 4 SO.)
 Blue Jackets goalie Anton Forsberg replaced an injured Curtis McElhinney in OT.
 According to Elias Sports Bureau, Forsberg is the first NHL goalie to earn his first win in a game while making his debut in overtime.